Parotid Duct Obstruction

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Your healthcare provider may start with treatments such as:

 - Increasing fluids

-- Applying moist heat to the area
+- Putting moist heat on the area

 - Massaging the gland and duct

 - Sucking on candies to promote saliva secretion

 - Stopping use of any medicines that decrease saliva production, if medically possible

 Many symptoms go away quickly with these types of treatments.
 If your symptoms don’t improve, over time you may need treatments such as:

 - Sialoendoscopy and laser lithotripsy.
 This method is used for stones larger than 4 mm.